NHSDigital/electronic-prescription-service-clinical-prescription-tracker/README.md

 - `sam-validate` Validates the main SAM template and the splunk firehose template.
 - `sam-validate-sandbox` Validates the sandbox SAM template and the splunk firehose template.
 - `sam-deploy-package` Deploys a package created by sam-build.
 Used in CI builds.
 Needs the following environment variables set.
-  - artifact_bucket - bucket where uploaded packaged files are
+  - artifact_bucket - Bucket where the uploaded package files are stored.
-  - artifact_bucket_prefix - prefix in bucket of where uploaded packaged files ore
+  - artifact_bucket_prefix - Prefix in the bucket where the uploaded package files are stored.
-  - stack_name - name of stack to deploy
+  - stack_name - Name of the CloudFormation stack to deploy.
-  - template_file - name of template file created by sam-package
+  - template_file - Name of the template file created by `sam-package`.
-  - cloud_formation_execution_role - ARN of role that cloud formation assumes when applying the changeset
+  - cloud_formation_execution_role - ARN of the role that CloudFormation assumes when applying the changeset.

   #### Download secrets